 Spraying your dog’s coat with water before brushing will help prevent coat damage.
-During shedding season in the spring and fall, a shedding blade will help.
+During the shedding season in the spring and fall, a shedding blade will help.

-Trimming around your dog’s face, ears and feet will help keep him looking his best.
+Trimming around your dog’s face, ears, and feet will help keep him looking his best.
 However, you should avoid having your dog’s coat shaved during the summer months.
 When a dog’s coat is shaved, he will lack the insulation needed to stay cool.

 Regular nail trimming will help prevent overgrown nails.
 However, the best way to do this is to trim one nail at a time on a more gradual basis.
 Trimming the nails gradually helps reduce the chances of trimming the nails too close to the quick.